How To Tell If Your Pet Is In Pain

 No one likes seeing their pet in pain, but how can we tell that they are in pain?
-Take a look at these tips to get a better understanding if your pet is behaving weirdly due to being sore or painful.
+Take a look at these tips to get a better understanding of how to identify when your pet is behaving weirdly due to being sore or painful.

 What Is Normal Behaviour?